Panchavarna Thatha 75 Days Celebration: Jayaram, Kunchacko Boban & Others Attend The Event [PHOTOS]

 Nadhirshah

-Actor, director and musician Nadhirsha was also present for the event held in Ernakulam.
+Actor, director and musician Nadhirshah was also present for the event held in Ernakulam.
 Nadhirshah was also a part of the film and he was one of the music composers of the movie.

 With Dharmajan

 Actor Dharmajan had essayed a crucial role in Panchavarna Thatha.
-In this picture, you could see Jayaram and Kunchacko Boban handling over the memento to Dharmajan.
+In this picture, you could see Jayaram and Kunchacko Boban handing over the memento to Dharmajan.

 The Producer